NURSERY, PRE-KINDERGARTEN AND KINDERGARTEN

 “It’s amazing to see our youngest friends change over the course of their early childhood years, developing the academic skills they need to go to the ‘big school’ for First Grade and beyond.
 It fills me with pride to see my students’ accomplishments first hand and to watch them develop into caring, mature adolescents.”

-Allison Hrbek, Pre-K Teacher
+Allison Hrbek, Pre-K4 Teacher

 We'd Love to Hear from You: